yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 ..
 Thus protocol implementation details don't affect the fingerprints, only the data content of the packets. (doesn't matter what happens/what events there are inside network nodes TODO)

 The calculator uses the communication between the network nodes to calculate fingerprints.
-Thus protocol implementation details and events inside network nodes don't affect the fingerprints, only the data content of the packets.
+Thus protocol implementation details and events inside network nodes don't affect the fingerprints, only the data content of the packets sent between network nodes.
-The fingerprint calculator has three available ingredients:
+The fingerprint calculator has four available ingredients:

 .. - ``N``: Network node path in the module hierarchy
    - ``I``: Network interface path in the module hierarchy